how to change cabin air filter

 What does a pollen/cabin filter do?

-The job of the pollen filter is to filter all the contaminants out of the air that goes through your cars'
+The job of the pollen filter is to filter all the contaminants out of the air that goes through your cars' There are different types of filters, some of which filter out smells also.

 air conditioning, that comes out the vents, which you breathe in when you're inside the car, including